• Skip to primary navigation

 Instructions

-• In a large bowl combine water with the breadcrumbs, mix quickly and leave until the water is absorbed.
-Then add ground meat, raw ground onion, salt and black pepper
+• In a large bowl, mix water with the breadcrumbs, and let it sit until the water is absorbed.
+Then, add ground meat, minced raw onion, salt, and black pepper.

-• Add eggs and milk to the meat and breadcrumbs mixture.
-Mix everything well (you can mix by hand for 10 minutes or use a mixer with a paddle attachment at a low speed)
+• Add eggs and milk to the meat and breadcrumb mixture.
+Mix everything thoroughly; you can mix by hand for about 10 minutes or use a stand mixer with a paddle attachment at a low speed.

-• Cover the baking sheet with baking paper and grease it with oil.
-With wet hands, form meatballs of the same size (so that they cook evenly) and put them on a baking sheet (Ukrainian kotleti aren’t too small – their size is something between small Italian meatballs and classic hamburger patties)
+• Cover the baking sheet with parchment paper and lightly grease it with oil.
+Shape the meat mixture into round or oval patties using wet hands, and flatten them with your hands.
+Arrange them on the baking sheet.
+Classic Ukrainian kotleti aren't too small; they're about the size of small Italian meatballs or classic hamburger patties.

 in From Grandama's Cookbook, Lunch & Dinner, Main Course, Minced meat dishes, Salty baking, Savory recipes # breadcrumbs, minced meat